ioncodes/JodelAPI/README.md

 [![Gitter chat](https://badges.gitter.im/ioncodes/JodelAPI.svg)](https://gitter.im/JodelAPI/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4JTJ7KE332VBE)

+## INFO

+* Jodel dropped the captcha support, which means you wont be able to verify new accounts.
+If you have verified accounts, they will continue to work on 4.47.0, but if you use the 4.48.0 version, they will get unverified again, so use the 4.48.0 branch with caution!
+* The new auth is via Google, I'm working on it.

 ## Support

 You can show me your love by paying me a coffee :) You can find the PayPal page at the badge bar.